kittrCZ/mcl-file-upload-example/readme.md

-# File upload example for Metadefender Cloud
+# Secure API file upload example with Metadefender Cloud APIs

+File upload functionality is one of the most common use-cases for APIs.
+In this example we demostrate how you can integrate file upload API with Metadefender Cloud.

 ## Metadefender Cloud API Key